Leona Pettas: K-1 Super Featherweight World Grand Prix

 Pettas participated in the 2022 K-1 Super Featherweight World Grand Prix, held to crown a new divisional kingpin after the previous champion Takeru Segawa vacated the belt.
 Pettas faced Ayoub Segiri in the tournament quarterfinals at K-1 World GP 2022 Yokohamatsuri on September 11, 2022.
 He had a poor start to the fight, as he was knocked down with a left hook near the end of the opening round.
 Pettas was able to rebound in the following round however, and knocked Segiri out with his own left hook at the 1:01 minute mark.
 Pettas faced Tatsuya Oiwa in the penultimate bout of the one-day tournament, an opponent he had previously faced and beaten in his second Krush Super Featherweight title defense on June 28, 2020.
 He was equally successful in their second meeting and won the fight by a third round knockout.
 Petttas faced the Wu Lin Feng -60 kg champion Hirotaka Asahisa in the tournament final.
 He won the fight by unanimous decision, with all three judges scoring the bout 30–29 in his favor.
 Winning the vacant title earned Pettas the eFight "Fighter of the Month" award for the month of September as well.

+After the Grand Prix

+Pettas faced the once-defeated WAKO Pro K-1 World Super Lightweight champion Rémi Parra in a non-title bout at K-1 ReBIRTH 2 on December 9, 2023.
+He lost the fight by majority decision, with scores of 30–29, 30–29 and 29–29.

+Pettas vacated the K-1 Super Featherweight title on January 29, 2025.

+Pettas faced Sota Amano in a super featherweight reserve bout at K-1 Beyond - Super Featherweight Championship Tournament on May 31, 2025.
+Amano weighed 2 kg over the limit, received a two point deduction and was illegible to participate in the tournament as a reservist.
+Pettas won the fight by a first-round knockout.
+Pettas was unable to participate in the tournament as he broke his hand during the Amano fight.